Mohamed Izzadeen

-Mohamed Izzadeen Mohamed Naufer (born 17 January 1981) is a Sri Lankan footballer, who plays either on the left wing or as a striker for Army SC and the Sri Lanka national football team.
-On 6 September 2013 Izzadeen scored 4 goals against Bhutan in the 2013 SAFF Championship.
+Mohamed Izzadeen Mohamed Naufer (born 17 January 1981) is a Sri Lankan footballer, who plays either on the left wing or as a striker for Army and the Sri Lanka national football team.

+International career

+On 6 September 2013, Izzadeen scored 4 goals against Bhutan in the 2013 SAFF Championship.
 He has also played for Sri Lanka in the 2006 AFC Challenge Cup and 2010 AFC Challenge Cups.

-He has scored 9 goals in his career for Sri Lanka at International level.
+He has scored 9 goals in his career for Sri Lanka at international level.